natanchik/e-commerce-app-toys/README.md

 - a responsive and adaptive design;
 - product categorization and sorting;
-- user registration and login📝🔐;
+- user registration and login📝🔐.

 Users can:
-- browse through a vast range of toys 🎠🎈🎁,
+- browse through a vast range of toys 🎠🎈🎁;
-- search product 🔍;
+- search products 🔍;
-- view detailed descriptions,
+- view detailed descriptions;
-- add their favorite items to the basket 🛒,
+- add their favorite items to the basket 🛒;
 - use promo codes;
 - proceed to checkout.